latest nhpb_banner 1__compressed2

 The homebound may benefit from a service known as Caring Community Ministries.
 This is when a group of Salvation Army staff members and volunteers visit several nursing homes in Brown County Wisconsin, and some visits may be made directly to someone’s home.
 They can distribute free gifts and meals to the residents and senior citizens.
 Or they bring medical equipment, flowers, and other items.

-Thrift store and personal items - Qualified applicants can receive clothing or furniture vouchers that can be used to buy items at the Salvation Army Thrift Store.
+Thrift store and personal items are available in Brown County.
+Qualified applicants can receive clothing or furniture vouchers that can be used to buy items at the Salvation Army Thrift Store.
 Furniture vouchers are available only once to help families or individuals moving out of a homeless situation.
 Clothing vouchers are available once every 6 months based on an applicants need.
 Also, applicants can request hygiene and cleaning products once a month.
 This includes toothbrushes, laundry soap, toilet paper, household cleaners, shampoo, deodorant, feminine hygiene products, free diapers, and toothpaste.

 Salvation Army resources for medical, transportation, and homeless shelters in Green Bay area

-Bus passes, gasoline and transportation assistance - Free transportation vouchers for bus passes or gasoline may be provided if you need assistance getting to and from work or if you are newly employed.
+Bus passes, gasoline and transportation assistance - Free transportation vouchers for bus passes or gasoline may be provided.
+This is for people that need assistance getting to and from work or if you are newly employed.
 It is very short term assistance.
 Also get rides or transportation assistance for medical appointments.

 Prescription assistance, including free drugs or vouchers for medications.
 Aid is only offered for an emergency medical condition, and only if the household has no insurance or other means to pay for their mediations.
 A Salvation Army case worker will explore various options for the client, and some minimal costs may need to be paid.